Talent 100 PhD Scholarship Scheme

 The Talent 100 PhD Scholarship Scheme was launched in 2020 with an aim to enhance the University’s research capacity and provide comprehensive and practical doctoral training, in particular interdisciplinary research training.

 Students admitted under the Scheme will be hosted under the Institute of Transdisciplinary Studies (ITS).
-During the first year of study under the 4-year PhD programme, students will be involved in individual interdisciplinary research projects affiliated with the University’s Interdisciplinary Research Labs which allow them to be exposed to different research areas.
+During the first year of study under the 4-year PhD programme, students will be involved in individual interdisciplinary research projects which allow them to be exposed to different research areas.
 Apart from research knowledge, the project-based doctoral research training also aims to enhance students’ language, writing, presentation and analytical skills as well as other soft skills, which will lay a solid foundation for the students’ future research journey.

 Professor Ken Yung